 d) a beneficiary of a cost-of-living allowance under the Act on the Rights of Veterans of the Croatian War of Independence and their Family Members (Zakon o pravima hrvatskih branitelja iz Domovinskog rata i članova njihovih obitelji) and the Act on the Protection of Military and Civilian War Veterans (Zakon o zaštiti vojnih i civilnih invalida rata).

 Legal aid can also be granted for cross-border disputes.
-A cross-border dispute is one where the party applying for legal aid is domiciled or habitually resident in an EU Member State other than the Member State where the court is sitting or where the decision is to be enforced.
+A cross-border dispute is one where the party applying for legal aid is domiciled or resident in an EU Member State other than the Member State where the court is sitting or where the decision is to be enforced.

 Legal aid in cross-border disputes is granted in civil and commercial matters, mediation proceedings, out-of-court settlements, the enforcement of public instruments and legal advice in such proceedings.
 The provisions on legal aid in cross-border disputes do not apply in taxation, customs and other administrative proceedings.

 An applicant for legal aid in a cross-border dispute will be granted legal aid if they meet the preconditions established by the Free Legal Aid Act.
-Exceptionally, legal aid may be granted to an applicant who does not meet the conditions for the granting of legal aid laid down by the Free Legal Aid Act if they prove that they are unable to pay the costs of the proceedings due to the difference in the cost of living between the Member State where they are domiciled or habitually resident and the Republic of Croatia.
+Exceptionally, legal aid may be granted to an applicant who does not meet the conditions for the granting of legal aid laid down by the Free Legal Aid Act if they prove that they are unable to pay the costs of the proceedings owing to the difference in the cost of living between the Member State where they are domiciled or resident and the Republic of Croatia.

 4 Is legal aid granted for all types of proceedings?